CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/06a-content-understanding.md

 ## Lab overview

-In this lab, you will explore how to use Azure AI Content Understanding in Microsoft Foundry to extract meaningful information from documents and images.
-You'll create a Microsoft Foundry project and use the Content Understanding playground to analyze documents with prebuilt analyzers such as OCR/Read, Layout, and Receipt.
-You'll examine how each analyzer extracts progressively richer information, from raw text to document structure and business-specific fields, and analyze both sample documents and real-world PCB images.
-Finally, you'll review the generated Python SDK sample code to understand how Azure AI Content Understanding can be integrated into intelligent document processing applications.
+In this lab, you will use a pre-configured Microsoft Foundry resource and project to explore Azure AI Content Understanding for extracting meaningful information from documents and images.
+You will use the Content Understanding playground to analyze documents with prebuilt analyzers such as OCR/Read, Layout, and Receipt, and compare how each analyzer extracts progressively richer information-from raw text to document structure and business-specific fields.
+You will also analyze sample documents and real-world PCB images, and review the generated Python SDK sample code to understand how Azure AI Content Understanding can be integrated into intelligent document processing applications.
+Through these hands-on activities, you will gain practical experience transforming unstructured content into structured, actionable information using Microsoft Foundry.

 ## Lab objectives